Aalto-Electric-Drives/motulator/docs/_sources/control/current_ctrl.rst

 .. math::
 	\frac{\mathrm{d} \boldsymbol{u}_\mathrm{i}}{\mathrm{d} t} = \boldsymbol{\alpha}_\mathrm{i}\left(\bar{\boldsymbol{u}}_\mathrm{s,ref} - \hat{\boldsymbol{v}}_\mathrm{s}\right)

 The other parts of the above controller are not affected by the saturation.
-The implementation in the :class:`motulator.common.control.ComplexPICtrl` class is based on this disturbance-observer form.
+The implementation in the :class:`motulator.common.control.ComplexPIController` class is based on this disturbance-observer form.

 Synchronous Machines
 --------------------